RodrigoPagliusi/RodrigoPagliusi/README.md

 - 👋 Hi, I’m @RodrigoPagliusi
 - 👀 I’m interested in Data Analytics, Data Science and Data Engineering
-- 🌱 I’m currently Python and Power BI
+- 🌱 Skilled in Python, Power BI, SQL and Excel VBA
-- :collision: Certified on Excel VBA and SQL
+- :collision: Certified Data Analyst by Data Science Academy
 - 💞️ I’m looking to collaborate on Data Analytics projects
 - 📫 How to reach me: rppagliusi@gmail.com